joaovitorhfc/bigtech_site/README.md

 # 🏙️ bigtech_website

 Welcome to bigtech_website — a modern, responsive, and dynamic website project representing a fictional global technology company.
-This project was developed using HTML, CSS, JavaScript, PHP, and MySQL, fully coded and tested in Visual Studio Code.
+This project was developed using HTML, CSS and JavaScript fully coded and tested in Visual Studio Code.

 ---